Besides learning the obvious things that every functioning human being should know, these are 19 more obscure things I’ve learnt in 19 years.

 100. Green Spaces

-Her specialist areas include feature writing, digital communications management, project management, creative problem-solving and digital content creation.
+Her specialist areas include feature writing, pitching, media relations, project management, creative problem-solving and digital content creation.